CodesOfRishi/navita/README.md

 - **NAVITA_IGNOREFILE**
     - The file containing regular expression patterns to ignore matching paths from being added to the history.
     - The path to the file is `$NAVITA_CONFIG_DIR/navita-ignore`.
+- **NAVITA_SHOW_AGE**
+    - It defaults to `n`, i.e., don't show an age annotation next to the paths while searching and traversing from history.
+    - Change it to `y` or `Y`, to show an age annotation beside the paths.

 - **NAVITA_VERSION**
     - Navita's version information.